NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/warp-client-checks/application-check.md

 ## Determine the signing thumbprint

 The process to determine the signing thumbprint of an application varies depending on the operating system.
-This is how you would look up the signing thumbprint of the Cloudflare WARP application on macOS and Windows.
+This is how you would look up the signing thumbprint of the Khulnasoft WARP application on macOS and Windows.

 {{<Aside type="note">}}